Portfolio of

 for a complete seal and stability

-We strive to provide AAA patients undergoing Endovascular Aneurysm Repair with a long-lasting sealing and fixation solution for their endograft
+We strive to provide Aortic Aneurysm patients undergoing Endovascular Aneurysm Repair with a long-lasting sealing and fixation solution for their endograft

 Aortoseal was developed to mimic the reliable hand-sewn suturing technique from open surgery, evenly